Vision: Relate and Restore

 Ordained: Jim Muzzall (chair)

 Appointed: C.T.
-Aiken, Tami Barney, Ken Hettler, Cindy Jacobson, Jim Presswood, Brian Shaw, Mary Jane Sinclair, Connie Staudinger, Richard Staudinger
+Aiken, Tami Barney, Ken Hettler, Jim Presswood, Brian Shaw, Mary Jane Sinclair, Connie Staudinger, Richard Staudinger